 - Within 90 days of receipt of the original EOR file a request for Second Review to dispute the incorrect reimbursement.

-With DaisyBill’s brilliant technology, it only takes 5 seconds for a DaisyBiller to file an Audit Complaint!
+With DaisyBill’s Revenue Cycle Management technology, it takes about 5 seconds to file an Audit Complaint.